aiven/devportal/docs/products/m3db/concepts/scaling-m3.rst

 At the moment we use with 30 second typical scrape interval with following namespace configuration:

 * 2 day unaggregated namespace, and

 * 1 month aggregated namespace with 10min resolution

-This approach to aggregation does increase the CPU and memory usage in comparison to just keeping the unaggregated data for longer, but our disk usage is much smaller using this approach.
+This approach to aggregation does increase the CPU and memory usage in comparison to just keeping the unaggregated data for longer, but our disk usage is much smaller.